Call Us: (256) 503-6595

-With 16+ years as a licensed insurance agent, twelve years as a Notary Public and Notary Signing Agent, and eight years as a Private Process Server, Michelle applies that knowledge and experience when offering expert advice to customers on how to protect themselves and their assets.
+With 16+ years as a licensed insurance agent, Michelle applies that knowledge and experience when offering expert advice to customers on how to protect themselves and their assets.

 She patiently explains the complexities and nuances of insurance policies in such a way that, "even a six year old can understand it".
 She recommends the right amount of protection that takes into consideration the customer's individual needs and budget.

-Michelle L. Riley, Independent Insurance Producer, holds an active insurance license in the following states:
+Michelle L. Riley, Independent Insurance Producer, holds an active insurance license in every state, except New York.
+She is licensed to sell surety bonds, errors & omissions insurance to notaries in the following states:

 She is an appointed CNA Surety Agent - a trusted name in the business.
 For more information about CNA Surety, go to their website at CNASurety.